What Are Head Lice?

 Even the word “Lice” can be scary, but they are simply tiny insects.
 They can be found on various parts of the body, including the head, eyebrows, and eyelashes.
 They live on humans and feed on their blood.
 Lice that live close to the scalp are known as head lice.

-Head lice are found most often on the back of the neck and behind the ears.
-Although lice can’t jump or fly, they can spread very easily from person to person through head-to-head contact or though shared clothing or personal items (such as a hat, towel, or hairbrush).
+They’re most often found on the back of the neck and behind the ears.
+And although lice can’t jump or fly, they can spread very easily from person to person through head-to-head contact, or through shared clothing or personal items (hats, towels, or hairbrushes).
 Contrary to popular myth, personal hygiene has nothing to do with getting head lice.

 It is impossible to tell but is becoming more likely given superlice are the dominant species of lice in the United States.
 If you are not sure what type of lice you have, you should consider purchasing a product that kills superlice to minimize the need of re-treating.
 To learn more about superlice, check out our page What are superlice?